simpetr/ProceduralIvyMesh/README.md

 # Procedural Ivy Mesh

-In this project I tried to reproduce from scratch the "Ivy growing effect" inspired by @TommasoRomano_ amazing work.
+In this project I tried to replicate from scratch the "Ivy growing effect" inspired by @TommasoRomano_ amazing work.

 ##### Next Steps